ahmadelbaba/HealthyHearts/README.md

 ## **DESCRIPTON OF THE SOURCE DATA**

 The source data comes from the 2020 annual CDC survey data of 400k adults related to their health status.
 The CDC is the Centers for Disease and Control Prevention which is a US national public health agency.
-This data has already been cleaned and is sourced through Kaggle in the format of a CV file for the purposes of this project.
+This data has already been cleaned and is sourced through Kaggle in the format of a CSV file for the purposes of this project.

 The current dataset has been cleaned and transformed from nearly 300 variables to 18.
 The dataset is composed of mostly binary responses to indicate various health statuses.
 It also includes respondents’ demographic information including age, sex and race.